facebook••facebook••youtube••contact••index••home

 string icon Traditional String Changing

 So your strings are worn and it's time to change them.
-For your classical or nylon string guitar, purchase a set of classical guitar strings: trebles of clear nylon and basses of nylon thread with metal wrap.
+For classical or nylon string guitars, purchase a set of classical guitar strings: trebles of clear nylon and basses of nylon thread with metal wrap.
 Never use steel strings on a classical guitar or you'll damage your instrument.

 alert "Never use steel-strings on a classical guitar"